lclaudino/CLPsych/README.md

 6. (*Arabic-only*) Still in external/ run setup_madamira.sh

-7. Execute run_pipeline.sh.
+7. Go back to the base folder and execute run_pipeline.sh.
 The results will be shown on the screen and also saved in $OUTPUTFOLDER/results/log.txt

 #### To export the best performing LDA model so it can be used with the Tomcat version of ITM:

-1. Go back to the base folder, go in src/treeTM/ and run build.sh (ignore warning messages)
+1. In the base folder, go in src/treeTM/ and run build.sh to compile the treeTM classes (ignore warning messages)